AshtarCodes/Con-Sazon/README.md

 2. Implementing a printable shopping list of the ingredients required for a user's meal plan.
 3. Validating the recipe form.
 4. Eventually re-designing the UI with React.
 5. Adding more features!
-Stay tuned...
+Stay tuned.

 <h2 align="center">Thank you for reading!</h2>